14 Types of Ivy Plants to Bring Calm Indoors or Outside

 Below we have listed the most common ivy varieties along with their important characteristics and growth habits.
 Have a look...

 You have probably seen this type of ivy in parks, around office buildings, and beside the roads.
 This evergreen species is a vigorous grower and sometimes climbs up to 100 feet or 30m long.

-Since this species is recognized as invasive, you'll have to visit your local extension office before planting the fast-growing English ivy vines.
+Since this species of ivy is recognized as invasive (so much so it's considered as an ecological threat to all forested and open areas), you'll have to visit your local extension office before planting the fast-growing English ivy vines.